Print Version [PDF]

-In this four-volume online edition, topics addressed include sex and gender at the personal and social level, issues of identity, status, class, ethnicity, race, and nation, sexuality and the body, and social institutions and the structures of representation.
+This resource addresses issues such as sex and gender at the personal and social level; issues of identity, status, class, ethnicity, race, and nation; sexuality and the body and social institutions; and the structures of representation.

 This encyclopedia provides a comparative perspective on issues involving conceptions of gender, gender differences, gender roles, relationships between the genders, and sexuality.
 It includes chapters arranged under topical sections and under various cultures.

 Encyclopedia of Women and American Politics.
 2008.